Noviat/account_ebics/account_ebics/README.rst

 - fintech_register_users

 The licensed EBICS user ids.
 It must be a string or a list of user ids.
-You should NOT specify this parameter is your license is subsciption based (with monthly recurring billing).
+You should NOT specify this parameter if your license is subsciption based (with monthly recurring billing).

 |